 Jefferson City National Cemetery was listed on the National Register of Historic Places on October 1, 1998.

 Monuments and Memorials

-The 39th Regiment Monument of Centralia, Mo., was erected around 1868.
-It commemorates members of Companies A, G and H of the 39th Regiment of the Missouri Volunteer Infantry who were killed in action at Centralia on Sept.
-27, 1864.
+The 39th Regiment Monument of Centralia, MO, was erected around 1868.
+It commemorates members of Companies A, G and H of the 39th Regiment of the Missouri Volunteer Infantry who were killed in action at Centralia on September 27, 1864.
 The monument marks the trench burial of the 118 men interred there.